-Google rankings could vary depending on the date center
+Google rankings could vary depending on the data center

 How to disable search rankings personalization?

-If you want to get more accurate idea of your website’s performance in the SERP’s, there are some ways to attempt to de-personalize your Google results.
+If you want to get a more accurate idea of your website’s performance in the SERPs, there are some ways to attempt to de-personalize your Google results.
 Below, I’ve listed the most popular means to minimize the personalization factors in SERPS.

 Nevertheless, it’s not really possible to de-personalize your Google results.

 Clear browser cookies or use a different browser